andriyansyah0003/rama-shortner/README.md

 # rama-shortner

-tool to shorten URL (Uniform Resource Locator)
+Tool to shorten URL (Uniform Resource Locator)

 You can visit :
 https://ramashortner.netlify.app